amagne/my-repository/flask-01-02-hello-world-app-Jinja-Template/README.md

-# Hands-on Flask-01-02 : Creating First Flask Application - Hello World and basic usage of Jinja Templates
+# Project Flask-01-02 : Creating First Flask Application - Hello World and basic usage of Jinja Templates

-Purpose of the this hands-on training is to give the students quick introductory knowledge of how to create a Flask web application on local.
+Purpose of the this training project is to practice the creation of a Flask web application on local.

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;

-- understand client-server software architecture.
+- Implementation of client-server architecture.

 - get familiar with Python Flask framework.